cilliantighe/Interactive_Graphics_P5/01_introduction/01_Random_Walker_with_4_outcomes/README.md

 }
 ```

-As shown above, the 'Walker' class has two methods. 'render' and 'step' are methods that are unique to each instance of the 'Walker' class.
+As shown above, the Walker class has two methods. 'render' and 'step' are methods that are unique to each instance of the Walker class.

 #### Render Method
 This method sets the stroke of the point to be created to '50' (dark grey) and then calls the 'point' method to draw a point at the co-ordinates given